 In the following steps, we will see how to get the recently deleted photo albums.

 Step 1.
-In order to recover from iCloud it is important that the iCloud photo library option was enabled already prior to loosing the photos.
-To check if it is enabled or not, Head to “Settings”, click on [your name], then tap “iCloud” and opt for “Photos”.
+To recover from iCloud, it is important that the iCloud photo library option was enabled already before losing the photos.
+To check if it is enabled or not, Head to “Settings”, click on [your name], then tap “iCloud,” and opt for “Photos”.

 Step 2.
-Now, if it is enabled, you need to jump on to resetting device by going to “Settings”.
-From there, click on “iCloud” followed by “Reset” and “Erase All Content and Settings” respectively.
+If it is enabled, you need to jump on to reset the device by going to “Settings”.
+From there, click on “iCloud” followed by “Reset” and “Erase All Content and Settings,” respectively.

 Step 3.
 Now, turn your device on and follow the thread of on-screen instructions to get on the “Apps & Data” screen.

 Step 4.
 Then, tap on “Restore from iCloud Backup” and opt for the “iCloud backup” as per the time backup time and data size.

 Part 3.
 How to recover photos from iTunes?

 If you are not ready to pay the price for recovering from iCloud, you can trust Apple’s iTunes to do the work for you.
 You might usually tune to iTunes to play your favorite playlist and podcasts, but it can go an extra mile to recover your photo album that has been missing since the heavens know when.
 All you need is your working PC or laptop, get into iTunes and restore the backup.
 There is no way you can certainly recover selective photos or photo albums.

 Here is how you can restore deleted photos on iPhone.

 Step 1.
 Draw a connection between your iPhone with PC (with a pre-synced to iTunes device) using a genuine USB cable.